 7 Only be strong and very courageous; be careful to do according to all the Law which Moses My servant commanded you; do not turn from it to the right or to the left, so that you may achieve [have] success wherever you go.

 8 This book of the Law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will achieve [have] success.

 9 Have I not commanded you?
 Be strong and courageous!
 Do not be terrified [tremble] nor [or be] dismayed, for the Lᴏʀᴅ your God is with you wherever you go.”
 Joshua 1:1-9 NASB 2020

 There are just a few changes here.
 They’re pretty good.

-This post is a work-in-process.
-I will continue to pass along news of the upcoming release.
-So check back regularly.
 If you’re interested in knowing which is the #1 Selling Bible and which is the most read see my post: The #1 Read Bible vs The Bestselling Bible.